-This post answer the question: Which are the top Maya sites at the Riviera Maya in Mexico?
+This post answers the question: Which are the top Maya sites at the Riviera Maya in Mexico?

 Are you dreaming of your next vacation at one of the amazing beaches at the Caribbean coast of the Yucatan Peninsula?
 Or have you booked your travel and you are already there, in México, in Cancun, Playa del Carmen or Tulum?
 And now, after you have been there for a while, it get’s boring, sitting around in your resort or at the beach, day after day?